robertsd1072/StoreLayoutApp/README.md

 # Final Notes

-There are a couple of things that I cannot do simply because I do not have access to the company's database.
+There are a couple of things that I cannot do simply because I do not have access to Target®'s database.
 Thus, this app is as complete as it can possibly be without that information.

 All of this work is 100% my own.
 The idea, the UI, and the code are all mine.
-I use some of the company's terminology because this is designed for one of their stores.
+I use some of the Target®'s terminology because this is designed for one of their stores.

 I have fully tested this app on one store's layout and aim to test it on another before I give it the all clear.

-I realize that this java app may not be compatible with the company's systems, of which I have no knowledge.
+I realize that this java app may not be compatible with the Target®'s systems, of which I have no knowledge.
 This app is simply an idea and implemented solution to a real life problem that I encountered, and I believe it would not be hard for me to import this to another format so that it could be used.

 Finally, there are some minor performance issues, but all of them come from javafx's implementation of the node class and accessing multiple nodes at once.